son-oh-yeah/indigo/about.md

 #### [Now](#now)
-(This is a [now page](https://nownownow.com/about)) Updated on March 6, 2021 from Hanoi Vietnam.
+(This is a [now page](https://nownownow.com/about))

+Updated on March 6, 2021 from Hanoi, Vietnam.

 ### My queue of book